Operational amplifier applications: Temperature-compensated compression

 The schematic shown for a "temperature-compensated three-segment compression function" produces a gain compression transfer function where each subsequent line segment reduces the steepness of the transfer function.
 For small signals, transistors Q2 and Q3 produce very little base current, and so the circuit's gain is determined just by the feedback resistance of R2 divided by the input resistance of R1.
 Once the output voltage exceeds around 2 V (whose exact voltage depends on R3 and R4 and the -15 V supply), then Q3 saturates, so the circuit's feedback resistance is determined by R4 in parallel with R2, reducing the gain.
 As the output voltage increases more, Q2 will saturate, so the circuit's gain is again reduced by the additional inclusion of R6 into the parallel feedback resistance.
 Temperature-compensation transistors Q4 and Q1 cancel out the temperature-dependent p–n junction base-emitter forward voltage drop of Q3 and Q2.
-Additional linear segments can be added using additional copies of the resistor-transistor-resistor chains (like the chain R5, Q2, R6 or the chain R3, Q3, R4 but with different values) in a similar manner to further compress the input.
+More linear segments can be added using extra copies of the resistor-transistor-resistor chains (like the chain R5, Q2, R6 or the chain R3, Q3, R4 but with different values) in a similar manner to further compress the input.
 This circuit's compression function only works for negative inputs.
 Diode D1 forces the output to zero if a positive input is applied.